 New flexibility metrics

-New metrics based on time of day disaggregation can provide granular measurements of the price elasticity of energy demand.
-Measurements of time-of-day price elasticity and metrics of non-price elasticity are more accurate than traditional average price elasticity of demand.
+New metrics for analysing the time of day variability of both price and non-price elasticity of energy demand.
+These metrics can provide more granular insights into the changing degree of flexibility throughout a given day and more accurate estimates of total flexibility potential.
 Our work has provided evidence for a new demand side flexibility service to be launched later in 2022 by National Grid ESO.

 We have also reached out to audiences using novel means, such as our reading rooms, photo essay, planned ‘Gallery’, and data visualisation to illustrate some of our key findings around timing of energy demand and everyday life.